Television and Media Management MS

 About the Program

-The Master of Science degree (MS) is offered 100% online or on campus, providing flexibility to graduate students, meeting them where they are, both geographically and in their careers.
+The Master of Science degree (MS) in Television and Media Management is offered 100% online or on campus, providing flexibility to graduate students, meeting them where they are, both geographically and in their careers.
 The curriculum prepares students with the leadership skills and enterprise mindset to lead, make data-driven decisions, and influence the future of the ever-evolving television and media landscape.
 This unique master's program combines practical and academic experience, integrating business course content specific to the entertainment industry with a strong focus on building and expanding professional networks in order to springboard students' careers to the next level.

 Course content includes: